 Ohio has placed restrictions on the types of compensation plaintiffs are able to receive in a court case.
 A Dayton Ohio motorcycle accident attorney who has experience in personal injury and trial law may be able to convince a jury to award a verdict finding the defendant liable.

-Non-economic damages such as pain and suffering in most non-catastrophic injury cases are limited to $250,000 or a figure three times that of the amount of economic damages, whichever is greater and with an overall cap of $350,000.
+Non-economic damages such as pain and suffering in most non-catastrophic injury cases are limited to $250,000 or a figure three times that of the number of economic damages, whichever is greater and with an overall cap of $350,000.